 Getting a notice from your landlord that your rent is increasing would ruin anyone’s day.
-Unfortunately, this stress inducing reality has been happening across the country as reports of rental rates hitting an all time high have been making headlines regularly.
+Unfortunately, this stress-inducing reality has been happening across the country as reports of rental rates hitting an all-time high have been making headlines regularly.

-After the initial shocks wears off (and the superlatives subside) it’s time to start thinking about your options for dealing with a rent increase.
+After the initial shocks wear off (and the superlatives subside) it’s time to start thinking about your options for dealing with a rent increase.
 Keep reading to find out what you can do when your landlord raises the rent.